davidfox87/neuro_encoding_models/README.md

 nonlinearity and poisson spike rate.

 **Installation:**
-To be done
+To install the modules, all you have to do is the following:
+   1) download dist/NeuroGLM-1.0.tar.gz
+   2) unpack it
+   3) from the NeuroGLM-1.0 directory run python setup.py install

 **Usage:**
-Examine test scripts in sub-directory tests/ to see simple scripts illustrating how to simulate and fit the GLM to spike train data.
+Examine test scripts in sub-directory tests/ to see simple scripts illustrating how to fit stimulus temporal and spike history filters to spike train data.

 Also to come is a jupyter notebook with embedded code and plots

 **Credits:**